tobychui/arozos/examples/README.md

 - System Settings
 - System Tools

-Other category strings will be listed in "Others" in the desktop start menu.
+Other groups strings will be listed in "Others" in the desktop start menu.

-Here are some reserved categories for special purposes.
-Use them only when you are handling development special cases.
+Here are some reserved groups for special purposes.
+Use them only when you are handling development of special use cases.

 - Utilities
   (This type of webapps will ignore user permission systems and allow all user to access it. **It is use for HTML front-end side only webapps.** )